|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 For example, a client who reports that when he angrily told his best friend he was going to kill a teacher perceived as antagonistic, his friend responded with, "well someone ought to" might perceive the justification for his violent act as stronger.
 The client’s perceived barriers or discouragements to the act might also be fewer.

-On this track, we have discussed concerns regarding the therapist-client confidentiality boundary in regards to the risk of a school shooting incident.
+In this section, we have discussed concerns regarding the therapist-client confidentiality boundary in regards to the risk of a school shooting incident.
 We also discussed the six step Action technique for fact based risk inquiry regarding confidentiality ethics.
 These six steps are attitudes that support or facilitate violence, capacity, thresholds crossed, intent, other’s reactions, and non-compliance with risk reduction interventions.

-On the next track, we will discuss the first five of nine explanations of school shootings, and how these theories hold up under professional scrutiny.
+In the next section, we will discuss the first five of nine explanations of school shootings, and how these theories hold up under professional scrutiny.
 These first five popular explanations of school shootings are, mental illness, ‘he just snapped’, family problems, bullying, and peer support.

 Others who bought this School Shootings Course